sbnb-irb/chemical-checker/README.md

 Due to the strong computational requirements of our pipeline, the code has been written and optimized to work in our local HPC facilities.
 Installation guides found below are mainly addressed to SB&NB users.
 As stated in the manuscript, the main deliverable of our resource are the CC _signatures_, which can be accessed easily through a [REST API](https://chemicalchecker.com/help) or downloaded as [data files](https://chemicalchecker.com/downloads).

-## Quick start
+## Chemical Checker `lite`

-To fetch signatures (without fancy CC package capabilities) the package can be installed directly via `pip` from our local PyPI server:
+The CC package can be installed directly via `pip` from our local PyPI server:

 ```bash
 sudo pip install --index http://gitlabsbnb.irbbarcelona.org:3141/root/dev/ --trusted-host gitlabsbnb.irbbarcelona.org chemicalchecker
 ```

+This installs the `lite` version of the Chemical Checker that can be used for basic task (e.g. to open signatures) but most of the fancy CC package capabilities will be missing.

 _N.B.
 Only bare minimum dependencies are installed along with the package_